 No single investor in MAI holds 20% or more of the voting stock.
-Our investment represented approximately4% of MAI's voting stock at the time of the transaction.
+Our investment represented approximately 4% of MAI's voting stock at the time of the transaction.
 Concurrently with our initial equity investment, John Nicols, our chief executive officer, joined MAI's board of directors, and we entered into the MAI Agreement pursuant to which we will provide technical services and expertise in exchange for compensation in the form of additional shares of voting preferred stock.
+We recorded no impairments or upward adjustments due to observable price changes in the investment in the three and nine months ended

-Our investment was \$1.0 million at June 30, 2020.
+September 30, 2020.
+The carrying amount of the investment was \$1.0 million at September 30, 2020.
 For additional information, see Note 12, "Related Party Transactions."